sposmen/blog/_posts/2015-12-07-continuous-integration-pre-push.md

 ### Final steps

 - Check the script with `git push` command.
-It could be easy to check emulating _0_ and _1_ from the pre-push script.
+You can do this  easily by emulating _0_ and _1_ from the pre-push script.

-- Finally, the developer must play accordingly to his particular case.
+- The developer must adjust the script accordingly to his particular case (by running it's language build tools and tests).